VeriGu/VRM/README.md

 # ./multi-grab.sh hack
 ```

-The result will be stored at `scripts/client/hackbench.txt`.
+The runtime numbers (sec) of each VM/run will be appended at `scripts/client/hackbench.txt`.

 You can replace `hack` with `kern` to run kernbench.
+These two benchmarks take longer to run.
+For `hack`, wait for at least one minute before you determine there is no more output and then press Enter.
+For `kern`, wait for 5 minutes.

 #### 2.11.4 Shutdown VMs